-According to reports, “the number of over-65’s needing care is set to leap by a quarter in a decade” with the NHS predicted to struggle.
+According to reports, “the number of over-65s needing care is set to leap by a quarter in a decade.”
+The NHS is predicted to struggle.

-The predictions, which have come from Liverpool University, have expressed that the nation needs to think about their later years earlier on to help ease the burden.
+The predictions have come from Liverpool University.
+They have expressed that the nation needs to think about their later years earlier on to help ease the burden.

 The University has called for more focus on diet improvement, drinking responsibly, heart disease awareness and increasing physical activity to reduce the costs of elderly care.
-These are just a few of the biggest health conditions for which the NHS has to deal with every year, and which cause many deaths.
+These are just a few of the biggest health conditions for which the NHS has to deal with every year.

 Lead researcher Dr Maria Guzman-Castillo said:

 ‘The societal, economic, and public health implications of our predictions are substantial.
 In particular, our findings draw attention to the scale of societal costs associated with disability in the coming decade.More cost-effective health and social care provision will be needed, such as increased availability of institutional care, and better financial support – such as tax allowances or cash benefits – for family members providing informal and home care.”

 The costs of elderly care – The Stats

 According to the Daily Mail, “the proportion of the population over 65 is expected to rise by 19 per cent from 10.4 million to 12.4 million over the next decade, and people aged 65 in 2025 should expect to live another 21.8 years – meaning they will reach 86.8, 1.7 years older than those who turned 65 in 2015.”

 As we live longer, it is likely more people will require care and medical attention.
 Reports have suggested how diabetes and musculoskeletal disorders are also predicted to heavily increase, meaning more strain on the NHS.